50 Interesting & Fun Facts About Indiana State to Know

 8. The Ohio River Scenic Byway was one of the original scenic byways in America

-9. Indiana has the "Donut Capital of the World"
+9. Indiana is home to the "Donut Capital of the World"

 10. The Children's Museum of Indianapolis is the largest children's museum in the world